DSQS – the abbreviation you may have heard spoken within your Practice

 Dispensary Services Quality Scheme (‘the Scheme’) came into effect in September 2006, and is part of the General Medical Services (GMS) change.
 The annual Scheme rewards Practices for providing high quality services to their dispensing patients.
 Practices which sign up to the Scheme and achieve all the standards, will receive a payment for each dispensing patient.

 The scheme is voluntary and rewards organisations for providing high-quality services to dispensing patients.
-Practices have to sign up annually, by 30th June, via the CCG and provide the name of the GP in the practice who is accountable for the quality of dispensing services.
+Practices have to sign up annually, by 30th June, via your local ICB and provide the name of the GP in the practice who is accountable for the quality of dispensing services.

 The specification of requirements for receiving dispensary services quality payments are set out in the DSQS guidance, and includes the following information.